 SBIR & STTR Grants

-The Department of Health and Human Services released the 2016 Omnibus Solicitation on June 3, 2016.
-The final application due date is April 5, 2017.
+The Department of Health and Human Services will release the 2017 Omnibus Solicitation this spring.
+The first anticipated application due date will be Sept.
+5, 2017.

 The annual SBIR/STTR Omnibus Solicitation encourages investigator-initiated grant applications across a broad range of research areas.
 Eligible U.S. small businesses should have the capabilities and technological expertise to contribute to the research and development missions of the awarding NIH Institute or Center.
 Small businesses interested in NCATS funding should review the Center’s research priorities prior to applying.
 The typical award date is six to nine months after submission of a successful application.